In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 - Make it so the transition is even

-- Leave them uneven and use a transition strip for this purpose
+- Leave them uneven and use a transition strip for uneven floor heights.

 How to make your uneven carpet to tile transition the same height